MicrosoftDocs/quantum-docs/articles/user-guide/host-programs.md

 The callable itself is then run on a *[target machine](xref:microsoft.quantum.machines.overview)*.
 Such target machines can be actual quantum hardware or the multiple simulators available as part of the QDK.
-For our purposes here, the most useful target machine is an instance of the [full-state simulator](xref:microsoft.quantum.machines.overview.full-state-simulator), `QuantumSimulator`, which calculates the program's behavior as if it were being run on a noise-free quantum computer.
+For the purposes here, the most useful target machine is an instance of the [full-state simulator](xref:microsoft.quantum.machines.overview.full-state-simulator), `QuantumSimulator`, which calculates the program's behavior as if it were being run on a noise-free quantum computer.

-So far, we've described what happens when a specific Q# callable is being run.
+So far, you've seen what happens when a specific Q# callable is being run.
 Regardless of whether Q# is used in a standalone application or with a host program, this general process is more or less the same---hence the QDK's flexibility.
 The differences between the ways of calling into the Quantum Development Kit therefore reveal themselves in *how* that Q# callable is called to be run, and in what manner any results are returned.
 More specifically, the differences revolve around: